AddisonRogers/EconNotes/Theme 3/Oligopoly.md

 ## Pricing and non-pricing strategies

+### Pricing strategy
+1. Predatory pricing: An anti-competitive strategy in which a firm sets price below average variable cost in an attempt to force a rival or rivals out of the market and achieve market dominance.
+2. Limit pricing: When a firm, rather than short run profit maximising, sets a low enough price to deter new entrants from coming into its market.
+3. Price wars: When several firms in a market repeatedly lower their prices to outcompete other firms to defend or gain market share.
+However sometimes price wars are used in a similar way to predatory pricing.
+4. Price discrimination: charging a different price for the same good or service in different markets.

+### Non-pricing strategy
+1. Branding: name/design/symbol which distinguishes product from other similar products, supported by advertising and packaging.
+Also brand loyalty.
+2. Advertising.
+3. New product development: investment in research and development.
+4. New production methods: investment in new technology to improve efficiency.
+5. Product/service quality and differentiation: Quality ingredients and otherwise increasing the non-value value of your product to the customer.
+6. Mergers/takeovers
+7. Collusion.

+### Other strategies
+1. Penetration pricing: Setting a low initial entry price to attract new customers and encourage customers to switch to the new brand.
+2. Price skimming: setting a high price before other competitors enter the market. ie early adoption tax
+3. Cost-plus pricing: Fixing a price for their products by adding a fixed percentage profit margin to the long-run average cost of production.
+4. Product line pricing: When you have more than one product in a line. ie printers and ink or razer and blades.

 ## Contestability
+A contestable market is a market with low entry/exit barriers, perfect knowledge and low brand loyalty.
+The best example for these markets are hair dressers or low level takeout.
+This model predicts that supernormal profits will be made in the short run.
+Causing other firms to compete as long as exit costs are low.
+This can often lead to hit-and-run competition where a firm enters the market to take advantage of temporarily high profits before leaving.
+The threat of this causes established firms to keep prices down and only make normal profit in the short run.
+This drive to keep prices down causes firms to produce efficiently as possible.
+Long run firms will operate at bottom of average cost curve ie MC = AC being productively efficient.
+As they can only earn normal profit in the long run AR = AC.
+Therefore AR = MC which indicates allocative efficiency.

+### Affect on government policy
+Previously monopoly power defined by number of firms in the market and the concentration ratios.
+Policy makers had to take a interventionist approach to control monopoly power.
+However by using contestable market theory, monopolies are justified and government would rather take a free market approach and remove further barriers to entry/exit.

 ## Business objectives
+Businesses are defined and ran by it's stakeholders.
+These are groups who have an interest in the activity and performance outcomes of a business.

+### Behavioural/organisational theories

+#### Managerial theory
+This assumes that firms wish to maximise managerial objectives rather than profit.

+#### The divorce of ownership and control
+Shareholders in a public limited company cannot exercise day-to-day control over the decisions of the managers.
+Managers meanwhile may have different objectives to owners ie job satisfaction.
+Management decisions may not therefore maximise profit or shareholder value over time.

 ## Business growth

 ## Why some firms remain small

 ## Demergers